ctrlne/EmotionDetection_GoogleColab/README.md

 ## 📁 Files Included
 - `Untitled7.ipynb`: Main notebook for training and testing the emotion detection model
 - `Google Colab_CAMendoza.pdf`: Project documentation/report
-- `kaggle.json`: API token for accessing Kaggle datasets (⚠️ not recommended to share publicly)
+- `kaggle.json`: API token for accessing Kaggle datasets (⚠️ not recommended to share publicly, but the pushed json is only as a reference.)

 ## 📦 Dataset
 Used a Kaggle emotion dataset.